xkbcommon/libxkbcommon/doc/rules-format.md

     </dt>
     <dd>
         (Since version `1.8.0`)
-        In case the mapping uses a @ref rules-special-indexes "special index", `%%i` corresponds to the index of the matched layout.
+        In case the mapping uses an @ref rules-extended-layout-indexes "extended layout index", `%%i` corresponds to the index of the matched layout.
     </dd>
   </dl>